 An article entitled “Life with Incontinence” by the Foundation’s founder is published in The Lancet, highlighting to physicians worldwide the challenges individuals with incontinence face on a daily basis.

-The Simon Foundation for Continence launches its first international “Innovating for Continence: The Engineering Challenge” conference; a multidiscipinary meeting to educate innovators and heighten interest in innovation for continence among all stakeholders including: engineers; venture capitalists; healthprofessionals; individuals with incontinence; and scientists in various disciplines.
+The Simon Foundation for Continence launches its first international “Innovating for Continence: The Engineering Challenge” conference; a multidisciplinary meeting to educate innovators and heighten interest in innovation for continence among all stakeholders including: engineers; venture capitalists; health professionals; individuals with incontinence; and scientists in various disciplines.
 The biennial conference is held over the ensuing 10 years, with the final conference in 2017.
 To learn more about this conference, the speakers, conference presidents, to access the Abstracts from the posters, and to view photos from over the years, use this link: Innovating for Continence Conference series.

 The Foundation launches its new book in Europe in April, Managing Life with Incontinence, and its companion website at: www.managinglifewithincontinence.org.

 The Foundation launches a website devoted to its Innovating for Continence conferences series.
 Information from that website has been incorporated into this website at Innovating for Continence Conference series.

 The Foundation launches a website devoted to providing consumers with information about the wide range or continence management products that are available in the US along with valuable resources.
 This website also links to the International Continence Society’s Continence Product Advisor website.
 The new website is called Continence Central and is located at www.continencecentral.org.